TechBlueprints/victron-seelevel-python/README.md

 **Note**: Sensor 1 (Black Water) is displayed as "Waste Water" but uses `FLUID_TYPE_BLACK_WATER` (5) for Victron compatibility.

 ---

+## Acknowledgments

+### BTP7 Reverse Engineering
+The 709-BTP7 binary format support was made possible by reverse engineering work from [atillack](https://github.com/atillack).
+Their [btp7_support branch](https://github.com/atillack/victron-seelevel-python/tree/btp7_support) provided critical insights into:
+- Manufacturer ID 0x0CC0 identification
+- Binary packet format (vs ASCII in BT/BTP3)
+- All 9 sensor positions in single packet
+- Error code meanings (101-111)
+- Sensor mapping for multiple tanks of same type

+Without this work, BTP7 support would not have been possible as no official documentation exists for this format.

+### 709-BT/BTP3 Format
+The 709-BT/BTP3 format is based on the "Garnet 709BT BLE Technical Document" (internal, non-public) as referenced in the [Victron Community Forums](https://community.victronenergy.com/t/seelevel-ii-bluetooth-integration-for-709-btp3-in-cerbo-gx-mk2/40553).

 ## License